- Revised January 20, 2021 -

 Rose Haven Heritage Garden is open and is free to visit, donations are welcome.
 Trails wind through 3.
 4 acres of rose bushes, succulents, and a wide variety of plants.

 There are 33 painted wine barrels along the Barrel Art Trail.
 You can search for them throughout Temecula Valley by using the Barrel Art Trail map.
 It’s a fun activity and showcases local artists’ work.
+Most of these barrels are located outdoors.

 Are hotels open?